Chapter 2 : 01: Whispers in June

 Both Pansy and Millicent stopped laughing.
 Millicent snarled at Daphne and shut the lid of her trunk violently.
 Pansy stomped her foot and waved the white shirt she was holding in her hands up and down with each word that she yelled back, "Don't you dare talk to me like that!
 I'm not a brat!
 I am better than you!"

-Illyana stared back and forth between Daphne and Pansy, waiting for a response.
-But Daphne slowly settled back down into her bed, going mute save for the occassional sob.
+Illyana stared back and forth between Daphne and Pansy, waiting for any sign of a fight to break out.
+Tensions were surely high enough.
+But Daphne slowly settled back down into her bed, going mute like most do when they go against Pansy.
 Illyana remained silent.
 She could see tears starting to form again in Daphne's eyes.
 It was clear to Illyana, that seeing Dumbledore's body had made Daphne crack.

-As Ilyana was opening her mouth, to console Daphne and bring Pansy down a knut, she heard the strangest of songs.
+As Ilyana was opening her mouth, to ask more about what PRofessor Slughorn said, she heard the strangest of songs.
 Daphne looked up as if she heard it too and both Pansy and Millicent stopped moving.

 It was as if the world had stopped, turned on its axis, and then started all over again.
-A song rang in Illyana's ears and a few tears fell from her eyes, but she didn't know why.
+The song rang in Illyana's ears and her eyes searched for a reason behind the most somber lullaby she's ever heard.
 Her heart began to ache as if it was bleeding from a wound she did not have.
 But she didn't know why.

-Silent and still, Illyana thought of home and the comfort of her mother's arms.
-She looked around the room, one last time and noted that Tracey Davis did not return.
+Silent and still, Illyana again thought of home and the comfort of her mother's arms.
+She looked around the room, one last time and noted that Tracey Davis had not returned to their shared dorm.
 And she wasn't surprised that the muggleborn Slytherin was no where to be seen, but Illyana couldn't be bothered by that.

 She shut her eyes firmly, ignoring the grunts and sobs of those around her, as she thought of what her mother would be writing back to her.
-She hoped and longed for some message of safety and reminder of home.
+She hoped and longed for some message of safety.

 The words swept in and out of Illyana's ear like the wind that brushed over her blonde hair and cheek.
 She stared ahead with the firm brown eyes of her father's liking as a nameless man gave his speech for the crowd of all Dumbledore's admirers and acquaintances.